hbckleikamp/NovoBridge/README.md

 #### What input files does it use?
 - It is recommended to use de novo sequence lists obtained from high resolution mass spectrometers.
 The pipeline was established and tested with data from QE Orbitrap mass spectrometers.
 - NovoBridge can work with filetypes -.csv, -.xls, or in -.xlsx, which either simply contain a list of peptides (with header: Peptide),
-  <br> or with file formats from PEAKs and DeepNovo.
-The input files need to be stored in the folder input_peaks.
+  <br> such as obtained from PEAKS and DeepNovo.
+The input files need to be copied into the folder 'input_peaks'.
 - Apart from the input files, there are two utilities files: <code>keg.pkl</code> which is required for functional annotation, and <code>Krona_template.xlsm</code>, which is required for Krona-plot visualization.
 Both files can be created with the script <code>download_utilities.py</code>

 #### What outputs does it generate?